 Good luck with clarifying! 😀

 If you really want to learn English but don’t know how to do it and where to start, don’t hesitate to contact us.
-Book a free online English lesson with one of our expert native English teachers and take a test and consultation.
+Book a n online English lesson with one of our certified and experienced English teachers and take a test and consultation.
 Choose the most suitable app: Skype, Zoom, WhatsApp, Viber or Facebook Messenger.
-Join us for 30-minute conversation sessions.
-We are organizing conversation lessons at a 30% discount.
-Now you can take 8 monthly lessons for only 75 euros.
+You should certainly join us for 30-minute conversation sessions.
+We are organizing lessons at a 30% discount.
+Check it out!

 Drop us a line on WhatsApp